AleksandarHaralanov/gradle-plugin-template/README.md

 # Gradle Plugin Template
 A gradle template to use as a base for Minecraft b1.7.3 plugin development.

+## Prerequisites
+- **JDK 8 Required**: This project is built upon JDK 8.
+Ensure that your development environment is set up with JDK 8 or a compatible version.

 ## Features
 1. [build.gradle](https://github.com/AleksandarHaralanov/Gradle-Plugin-Template/blob/master/build.gradle) that names the plugin's compiled `.jar` file using the plugin's name and version directly from the `plugin.yml` file.
 2. [Main](https://github.com/AleksandarHaralanov/Gradle-Plugin-Template/blob/master/src/main/java/org/example/Main.java) class includes the following: